hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

 **Exercise 2.3.** (Harder) Prove that a monoid can only have one identity element.
 Hint: imagine a monoid which has two distinct identity elements, and consider what happens if you combine them with the monoid operation.
+Be careful
+here: it's not enough to take one specific example of a monoid and show that it only has one identity element.
+You have to construct an argument which will work for *any* monoid, which means you aren't allowed to assume anything beyond what is in the definition of a monoid.

 One more slightly strange example: Consider a set :math:`X`, which contains precisely one element, :math:`x`.
 We can define an operation :math:`*` on this